Novacer/SubTite-add-subtitles-to-videos/README.md

 5. Enter the subtitle text on the pane to the right.
 6. (Optional) Select the subtitle position from one of the 9 positions.
 7. Use mouse to adjust the subtitle's start and end time.
 Any changes are saved automatically.
+8. Select `File > Export` if you want to combine the video and subtitles!

 ### CLI